eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter8.rst.txt

    In the **History** tab, you can see the activities of the document creator and recipients from document creation to completion.

-5. **The column selection icon, document download icon, and delete icon**
+5. **The share, column, download, and delete icons**

-   Clicking the column selection icon (|image4|) displays the column types which you can check to select which columns will be displayed in the document list.
+   - Share (|image20|): Clicking the share icon allows you to select a document you want to share in a shared folder.

-   Clicking the download icon (|image5|) allows to select the documents in the list you want to download.
-You can select multiple documents to download at once and choose the file type including the PDF of the completed documents, audit certificate, and CSV of selected fields.
+   - Column (|image21|): Clicking the column icon allows you to view the column types and select the columns in the document list that you want to be displayed.

-   Note that the delete icon (|image6|) is disabled in the three document menus, but is enabled in the **Manage documents** menu.
+   - Download (|image22|): Clicking the icons allows you to download documents in PDF or CSV format and view the list of CSV files that have been generated.
    .. note::

       **How to delete documents**

+      In document inboxes, the delete icon is disabled.

       Documents can be deleted only in the **Manage documents** menu and you can only delete documents in which you have document manager permission.
 The company administrator or the template managers of a template can grant you document manager permission for all documents created from a template in **Manage templates > Template settings > Set permissions > Document management** and selecting the groups/members you want to grant permission.

-Document manager permission can be set for each template.
+      The document manager permission can be set for each template.
 Members with this permission can open, delete, and download the documents (PDF, CSV) created from this template in the **Manage documents** menu.

 .. _category: